 Traditionally, there is a bullet weight or sinker (made of tungsten or lead) thread onto the line, without a peg, but it can also be fished weightless.
 Then, an extra wide gap (EWG) hook is tied on to the line.
 Finally, the soft plastic bait of choice is attached.
 It's a nice rig that's inherently weedless for the most part, and can also be used in open water.

 Now, this is where the debate starts.
 Some guys swear by pegging the weight, others are the opposite.
 For my taste, I've had better luck not pegging the weight.
 I tend to drag or pop the Texas Rig when fishing it and by not pegging the weight, I'm giving the lure an opportunity to do its own work on the fall.
 I will peg, however, if the cover is super tight and thick.

 What makes this rig so versatile are the different plastics that can be fished: senkos, flukes, beavers, worms, lizards, tubes.

 5. Carolina Rig

-What are you waiting for?
+Our last piece of advice?
 Set up these rigs and get out on the water.
-The fish are sure to thank you.
+The fish are sure to respond in turn.